-Table II.
-For each (left columns) Day-n and (right columns) Day-n+10 case, the bi-variate RMSE in RMM1 and RMM2 against observations for a persistence forecast ("Persist") and CTL, 1.5F, NoCMT and 1.5F+NoCMT.
-The lowest RMSE for each case is italicised and emphasised.
+Table 2.
+For each Day-n (left columns) and Day-n+10 (right columns) case, the bivariate RMSE in RMM1 and RMM2 against observations for a persistence forecast ('Persist') and CTL, 1.5F, NoCMT and 1.5F+NoCMT is given.
+The lowest RMSE for each case is italicized and emphasized.

 Figure 5.
-The lead-time-dependent bi-variate (a) correlation and (b) RMSE in RMM1 and RMM2 against observations for (solid, crosses) CTL, (solid, stars) 1.5F, (dashed, crosses), NoCMT, (dashed, stars) 1.5F+NoCMT and (dotted, circles) a persistence forecast, computed across all Day-n and Day-n + 10 cases.
+Lead-time-dependent bivariate (a) correlation and (b) RMSE in RMM1 and RMM2 against observations for (solid, crosses) CTL, (solid, stars) 1.5F, (dashed, crosses) NoCMT, (dashed, stars) 1.5F+NoCMT and (dotted, circles) a persistence forecast, computed across all Day-n and Day-n+10 cases.
 The persistence forecast traces are truncated when they reaches the edges of the vertical axes.